braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_analytics_dashboards/email_performance_dashboard.md

 To use your email performance dashboard, go to **Overview** > **Email Performance**, and select the date range for the period you want to view data for.
 Your date range can be up to one year in the past.

-![Email performance dashboard displaying email channel engagement from the last seven days.][1]
+![Email performance dashboard displaying email channel engagement from the last thirty days.][1]

 ## Metrics calculations